Adventure starts here

 We know that humans make big changes to our ecosystems, and we will explore our impact as well as changes we can make to help better our environment.
 Students will play games and learn about options to become more eco friendly, as well as using engineering skills to try building our own renewable energy technologies!

-Locations: Catamount Institute at Sondermann, a Park or natural area near your school or at your school!
+Locations: Catamount Institute at Sondermann Park, a park or natural area near your school, or at your school.
+Note: Driving Distance may affect program cost.

 Colorado 2020 science standards: